runtimeverification/proof-checker/docs/proof-language.md

         # (see explanation for e_fresh)
         return pattern.s_fresh(svar) and plug.s_fresh(svar) # fresh-after-subst

-    # Best-effort for now, as we can't handle (plug.s_fresh(var) returns something else
+    # Best-effort for now, as we can't handle (pattern.positive(var) returns something else
-    # than intended, as positive takes svar not evar)
+    # than intended, as positive takes set variable, not var: EVar)
     def positive(svar):
         # Both pattern and plug need to be checked, as
         # the substitution is well-formed by assumption